Andris-Huang/qcb2021-22/README.md

 # qcb2021-22

-Hi I am Andris, QCB projects
+Placeholder for QCB 2021-22 Project.